-The Great Barrier Marine Park Act 1975 (Cth) (Metine Park k Act) sets out the establishment, functions, powers, constitution and meetings of the Authority.
+The Great Barrier Marine Park Act 1975 (Cth) (Marine Park Act) sets out the establishment, functions, powers, constitution and meetings of the Authority.

-Public Governance, Performance and Accountability A
+Public Governance, Performance and Accountability Act 2013

-The Authority is a listed entity for the purposes of the Public Governance Performance and Accountability Act 2013 (Cth) (PGPA Act) which establishes a framework for the management of performance, financial accountability and the use of public resources across all Commonwealth entities.
+The Authority is a listed entity for the purposes of the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act) which establishes a framework for the management of performance, financial accountability and the use of public resources across all Commonwealth entities.

-The Authority does not have a legal identity separate from the Common
+The Authority does not have a legal identity separate from the Commonwealth.

-The CEO is the accountable authority of the Authority for the purposes of find (within the ce la meaning of the PGPA Act).
+The CEO is the accountable authority of the Authority for the purposes of finance law (within the meaning of the PGPA Act).